Chapters in Colorado

 We happily accept seed from species native to Colorado and adjacent states.
 Please avoid cultivars, which might not support native pollinators and wildlife.
 We do NOT accept seeds from plants designated as noxious weeds.

-You can drop off seed before the event in Boulder.
+You can drop off seed before the event.
 Email [email protected] to coordinate.
 If you plan to bring seed the day of the event, please email the species name(s) to [email protected] ahead of time so that we can prepare information for attendees about your seed.

 If you would like to volunteer to plan the Boulder County Plant Swap (Spring 2026!), also use that email.